justinlouau/surveys/index.md

 At the University of Sydney, Unit of Study surveys are sent out twice a semester to help academic staff to improve their teaching.

-Since I've started teaching in 2022, I try share all my survey results publically, alongside any comments or follow up in response to feedback.
+Since I've started teaching in 2022, I try share all my survey results publicly, alongside any comments or follow up in response to feedback.

 **Semester 1 2022**
 - [Freeform Feedback](/surveys/S1_Freeform.pdf)